Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/brainstorm-implementation.typ

     This would involve creating and programming our own movement algorithms from scratch.
   ],
   pros: [
-    - *Customizability* - We would be able to add and change as many features as we desire, and make the algorithms specific to our robot.
+    - *Customizability* - We would be able to add and change as many features as we desire and make the algorithms specific to our robot.
     - *Revertability* - Using Git commands, we can easily revert any breaking changes we make to the codebase.
   ],
   cons: [